Group transference techniques for the estimation of the decoherence times and capacities of quantum Markov semigroups: Examples

 Then, \Cref{eq_comparaison_mixingtime} in \Cref{coro_example_transference} implies that for a transferred QMS $(T_t)_{t\geq0}$ with associated classical semigroup $(S_t)_{t\geq0}$, we have for any $\eps> 0$:

 This shows that the decoherence time of a QMS is controlled by the mixing time of any classical Markov semigroup from which it can be transferred.
-However this bound, which does not depend on the representation of the transferred QMS, can in practice be too loose.
-Fortunately, there exist different techniques that can be used in combination with the transference method to upper bound the trace norm in the definition of the decoherence time, depending on the functional inequality or the norm estimate at hand \cite{saloff1994precise,Diaconis1996a}.
-We illustrate this fact with the most well-known method in order to estimate the decoherence time, which is the spectral gap method.
-In this method, the $L_1$-norm is upper bounded in terms of the $L_2$ norm.
-This goes as follows:

-where we recall that $\lambda_{\min}(\cL)$ is the spectral gap of the generator $T_t=e^{-t\cL}$.
-As we recalled in point i) of \Cref{Transfer}, $\lambda_{\min}(\L)\geq\lambda_{\min}(L)$ for any classical generator $L$ that transferred to $\L$ which could in practice be used to estimate the quantum spectral gap.
-However, as we will see in \Cref{examplessec} it is sometimes possible to directly evaluate $\lambda_{\min}(\Lcal)$.
-This could lead to an improvement on $t_{\operatorname{deco}}$ compared to the upper bound given solely by $t_{\operatorname{mix}}$.
-We leave it to future work to find such interesting examples and pave here the way for such a method to work.
+In the examples below, the classical mixing time is estimated thanks to known results on functional inequalities that we mainly introduce in \Cref{sect3} and \Cref{examplesfinitegroups}, apart for the last example in \Cref{sect_SWAP} which is directly computed in \Cref{examplesfinitegroups}.